-The Environment Agency has monitored the control of chemical pollution.

-The Ponds Conservation Trust has evaluated the wildlife value of the wetland system with preliminary conclusions on SuDS effectiveness for water quality.

-The Maintenance Costs have been reviewed by Robert Bray Associates to show benefits compared to conventional drainage.

-Further review work has been undertaken by HR Wallingford and Edinburgh University.
+- The Environment Agency has monitored the control of chemical pollution; - The Ponds Conservation Trust has evaluated the wildlife value of the wetland system with preliminary conclusions on SuDS effectiveness for water quality; - The Maintenance Costs have been reviewed by Robert Bray Associates to show benefits compared to conventional drainage; - Further review work has been undertaken by HR Wallingford and Edinburgh University.

-Benefits & achievements
+7. Benefits

-Benefit: Control of volumes and flows on site with discharge to the Hopwood Stream at greenfield runoff rates.

-Benefit: SuDS techniques used in series; the management train, ensures acceptable clean water enters the natural drainage system.

-Benefit: Protected wetland features to manage runoff provide a visual and wildlife resource for the site.

-Benefit: The cost of drainage maintenance has been reduced, by using the Landscape Contractor to manage the site.

-Benefit: The series of ponds, wetlands and low flow channels behind the Amenity building now form a SuDS walk for visitors with information boards to explain the Sustainable Drainage approach to managing rainfall on development sites.

-Benefit: The SuDS features are robust and withstand damage and lack of maintenance without failure.
+- Control of volumes and flows on site with discharge to the Hopwood Stream at greenfield runoff rates; - SuDS components used in series; the management train, ensures acceptable clean water enters the natural drainage system; - Protected wetland features to manage runoff provide a visual and wildlife resource for the site; - The cost of drainage maintenance has been reduced, by using the Landscape Contractor to manage the site; - The series of ponds, wetlands and low flow channels behind the Amenity building now form a SuDS walk for visitors with information boards to explain the Sustainable Drainage approach to managing rainfall on development sites; - The SuDS components are robust and withstand damage and lack of maintenance without failure.

-The information on Hopwood Park MSA M42 is provided by Robert Bray Associates, who, in association with Baxter Glayster Consulting Ltd?
-Consulting Engineers, designed the Sustainable Drainage System and have been responsible for arranging the management and monitoring of the site.
-The Client for the site was Welcome Break.

-Back to case studies
+8. Project details

+Construction completed: 1999

+9. Project team

+Client: Welcome Break Engineers: Baxter Glayster Consulting SuDS design: Robert Bay Associates